 If you have a pet then you understand the dreaded visit to the vet.
 It is one of those duties that must be preformed but isn’t overly loved.
 Well you’re not alone, chances are, your pet doesn’t love it either.

-Many people are not real fond of going to the doctors’ or dentists’ office.
-We however understand why we are there and the need to be there.
-Our pets on the other hand are completely clueless of the need for the visit.
+Many people aren’t real fond of going to the doctor’s or dentist’s office.
+We, however, understand why we go there and the need to do so.
+Our pets, on the other hand, are completely clueless of the need for the visit.

 The waiting rooms are totally different.
 Humans sit and wait in a quiet room with gentle music playing while our pets deal with strange smells and loud noises.
 We can read a book and watch television while they can listen to cats, dogs and other creatures.
-Just a few minutes of sitting in the waiting area surrounded by strange barking dogs and meowing cats can be very stressful for you and your pet.
+Just a few minutes of sitting in the waiting area surrounded by strange scents and the sound of barking dogs and meowing cats can be very stressful for your pet.

 Good health for our pet is dependent on regular examinations.
 Making the visit to the vet a better experience for both you and your pet is possible.
 Following a few simple steps will perhaps ease the stress of facing the infamous vet’s office.

 Take your pet on frequent short car rides.
 If your pet is only accustom to rides to an “unpleasant” place they will always have that fear the minute the car is started.
 Go for a ride to a park and take a walk or simply ride around the block.
 Teaching your pet that a car ride does not have to be a feared and stressful event will build their confidence.
 Give them praise and a treat for good measure.